 Push to Delete

 Whenever you select Delete or Publish & Delete in the push publishing popup window, you schedule dotCMS to perform a Push to Delete on the specified Expire Date.
-At the specified date and time, dotCMS will unpublish and delete the pushed content from the receiving server.
+At the specified date and time, dotCMS will unpublish and delete the pushed content from the receiving Endpoint.

 Note that when you Push to Delete, it does not mean that the selected content will be reverted to an older version; instead this means that on the specified date and time, the content included in the push will no longer exist on the receiving server at all.